Thoughts on LLMs as glue

 At least with 3.5, it’s obviously not reasoning from knowledge; if it is reasoning at all, it’s doing it from immediate context using the ‘textural’ features of GPT’s attention – its ability to make things make sense that are next to each other.

-A simple example of it’s failure to reason – it has no problem uttering statements that are mutually exclusive, and has a hard time feeling shame when you call it on this.
+A simple example of its failure to reason – it has no problem uttering statements that are mutually exclusive, and has a hard time feeling shame when you call it on this.

 But as with the linear equations above, you can tease it into doing better.
 Asking it to translate a statement3 into predicate logic can sometimes kick it into doing actual reasoning, instead of the ‘textural’ correctness it does by default.